Senior Honors Thesis

 After the defense and after making any necessary corrections, students should submit a final, corrected copy of their completed senior honors thesis to the Digital Collection and Archives (DCA) at Tufts either in digital form or as a hard copy.
 Deposit Form for the Tufts Digital Library.

-Students are encouraged to provide a printed copy of their thesis to the English Department.
+Students are encouraged to provide a printed copy for the English Department archives.

 Fulfilling Major Requirements

 One course of the Senior Honors Thesis can count as one among the five elective courses required for the ten course English Major.
-The second course of the Senior Honors Thesis is additional to the ten course English Major, making a total of eleven courses for those students doing the Senior Honors Thesis.
+The second course of the Senior Honors Thesis is additional to the ten course English Major.
 Students can complete the other requirements for the English Major while working on their Senior Honors Thesis.

 Further Information and Writing Support